ehsanh06/statgen/lib/src/_pages/about.md

 layout: page
 order: 0
 navigation: true
-navigationTitle: "about"
+navigationTitle: "About"
 slug: about
-title: "about"
+title: "About"
 ---
-Insert your content here
+A page about Statgen...